Delta Center: Utah Mammoth arrival and renovations

+The third phase, to start following the 2026–27 season, will introduce a "dynamic slope" that will connect the lower and upper bowls in the south end.
+Suites on that side will also be renovated then, as will continued refreshing of concourse and club areas, while expanding bathroom capacity.

+A further expansion of the east-facing concourse area and plaza to allow for watch parties and other fan-centered festivities will come in the future.

 Recognition

-The Delta Center is well known for being one of the hardest places to play for visiting teams in the NBA.
+The Delta Center is well known for being one of the hardest places to play for visiting teams in the NBA, as well as one of the loudest arenas in the NHL.
 According to an NBA Players Poll taken by Sports Illustrated on February 11, 2008, the Delta Center is considered "the most intimidating arena in the NBA" with 20% of the vote made up of 240 current NBA players.
 Many commentators referred to the arena as the "Decibel Center."
 During Game 5 of the 1997 NBA Finals, a decibel meter installed at floor level had readings of over 110 decibels, close to the noise generated by a jet takeoff.
 Also, during the 1997 NBA Finals, NBC's Hannah Storm called the Delta Center "one of the loudest places in sports."

 Notable events

-Winter Olympics
+2002 and 2034 Winter Olympics

 Delta Center hosted figure skating and short track speed skating during the 2002 Winter Olympics.
 The arena was renamed "Salt Lake Ice Center" for the duration of the Games due to sponsorship rules.

-It is expected to host hockey during the 2034 Winter Olympics.
+It is expected to host ice hockey during the 2034 Winter Olympics.

 Other sports

 The arena hosted the 1999 U.S. Figure Skating Championships.

 The arena held Utah's first UFC event on August 6, 2016, for UFC Fight Night: Rodríguez vs. Caceres.
 The arena held its first UFC pay-per-view event on August 20, 2022, for UFC 278: Usman vs. Edwards 2.
 The promotion returned to the arena on July 29, 2023, for UFC 291: Poirier vs. Gaethje 2.
 The promotion returned again on October 5, 2024, for UFC 307: Pereira vs. Rountree Jr.

-In 1999 and 2000, the Professional Bull Riders hosted an event at the arena for the Bud Light Cup Series tour, and would later return in 2024 for an Unleash the Beast Series event.
+In 1999 and 2000, the Professional Bull Riders hosted an event at the arena for the Bud Light Cup Series tour, and would later return in 2024 onwards for the Unleash the Beast Series event.

-The venue hosted WWE’s Saturday Night's Main Event on November 1st, 2025 and was broadcast on Peacock in the United States and on YouTube in most other international markets.
-CM Punk faced Jey Uso for the vacant World Heavyweight Championship (WWE) at the event, with Punk winning the vacant title.
+Professional wrestling

+The arena has hosted various WWE television broadcasts, including Raw and SmackDown.
+On October 31 and November 1, 2025, the arena hosted SmackDown and an edition of Saturday Night's Main Event respectively.

 Concerts

-In addition to sports, the arena was intended to host large music concerts.
-On October 24, 1991, Oingo Boingo became the first headlining act to play the Delta Center.
+Like the Salt Palace, the arena has been modernized with each renovation to serve as Salt Lake City's largest concert venue.
+On October 24, 1991, Oingo Boingo became the first headlining act to play at the Delta Center.